 An NGO which wishes to utilize funds of a foreign development funding agency has to register under the FCRA Act.
 This is easier said than done.
-The department as a practice does not register organizations which come to it for the first time.
+The department as a practice does not register organizations that come to it for the first time.
 In such cases, the NGO has to apply for prior permission for any funds that it is likely to receive.
-The department invariably gets a survey done of the applicant organization by state intelligence agencies.
+The department invariably gets a survey done on the applicant organization by state intelligence agencies.

 “Foreign Contribution” as per Section 2 (1) (c) of the Foreign Contribution (Regulation) Act, 1976 means the donation, delivery or transfer made by any foreign source-

 1. of any article, not being an article given to a person as a gift for his personal use, if the market value, in India, of such article, on the date of such gift, does not exceed one thousand rupees.

 2. of any currency, whether Indian or foreign;

 3. of any foreign security as defined in clause (0) of section 2 of the Foreign Exchange Management Act, 1999.